AthDGC

 What AthDGC is

-The Athens Diachronic Glossa Chronos (AthDGC, Athens-PROIEL; Διαχρονία Γλώσσας :Χρόνος) is a platform, not a single resource.
-It ships two open deliverables side by side:
+The Athens Digital Glossa Chronos (AthDGC, also referred to as Athens-PROIEL) is a platform, not a single resource.
+It provides two open deliverables side by side:

 an open PROIEL-style dependency treebank spanning Greek diachrony (Homeric, Classical, Koine, Late Antique, Byzantine, Late Byzantine, Early Modern, Modern) with Indo-European parallels to Latin (Vulgate), Gothic (Wulfila), and Old Church Slavonic (Marianus) via verse-level cross-lingual alignment of the New Testament.
 Classical Armenian and Sanskrit ingestion are in progress; Ukrainian, Old English, Avestan, and Old Persian are queued for v0.7.
 See the Samples page for representative sentences.

-The platform's research focus is retranslation, retelling, influential texts, and argument structure.
-The tools are usable on any PROIEL-style historical treebank, not only on the AthDGC corpus - so other research groups can adopt them without depending on us.
+The platform's research focus is retranslation, retelling, influential texts, and argument structure (the set of obligatory and optional partners a verb requires, e.g. subject, object, oblique).
+The tools are usable on any PROIEL-style historical treebank, not only on the AthDGC corpus, so other research groups can adopt them without depending on us.

 Train with us.
 The platform is taught as a KEDIVIM continuing-education course at NKUA in autumn 2026: Digital Tools for the Diachronic Analysis of Language / Ψηφιακά Εργαλεία για τη Διαχρονική Ανάλυση της Γλώσσας.
 See the Training page.